eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/web_ui/index.md

 ### AAS List Sidebar

-The AAS List shows all Asset Administration Shells that are registered.
+The AAS List shows all Asset Administration Shells that are registered in the AAS Registry.
 The list can be filtered by entering a search term in the search bar.

 There is also an option to show an information window for each Asset Administration Shell by clicking on the info icon.
 The information window shows the AAS ID, the AAS Name, the AAS Description and information regarding the asset like the global asset ID and a thumbnail.

-In addition, the AAS can be removed from the registry by clicking on the **delete/close** icon.
+In addition, the AAS can be removed by clicking on the **delete/close** icon.
 Clicking the **download** icon will download the AAS as an AASX file.

 ### AAS Treeview